Shirley Manson: Breakthrough with Garbage

-Solo work and unreleased album (2006–2012)
+Solo efforts and collaborations

 "I had taken some of my solo music into the record label.
 They didn't really care for the direction I was moving in and I found it really disheartening.
 They wanted a pop hit, which I understand in terms of making money.
 I get that.
 But what they were going to ask of me was something I wasn't prepared to deliver and I felt kind of trapped.
 I just stopped writing.
 I just stopped.
 It was stifling".